 What exactly is anesthesia?

 Local anesthesia is special numbing medicine that is applied only to the area of your body where you are having a procedure.
-If you have local anesthesia, you stay awake during the procedure.
+You are awake during the procedure.
+Sometimes you might also have an IV so you can be given medicine to help you relax.
+With this medicine, you may get drowsy, and even fall into a “light” sleep.

 General anesthesia puts you to sleep during your procedure.
-Most people wake up feeling sleepy when the surgery is over.
+This type of sleep is a “deep” sleep; you are sleeping so soundly that your anesthesia care provider helps you breathe.
+With this type of anesthesia, most people wake up feeling sleepy when the surgery is over.

 What happens after surgery?